Nelson School

 Nelson School is a former school building in Stillwater, Minnesota, United States, built in 1897.
-It was listed on the National Register of Historic Places in 1979 for having local significance in the themes of architecture and education.
+It was listed on the National Register of Historic Places in 1979 for its local significance in the themes of architecture and education.
 It was nominated for its Neoclassical/Georgian Revival architecture by Orff & Guilbert and for its status as the oldest surviving public school building in Stillwater.

 Description

 Nelson School is a two-story building with a square footprint.
 It has red brick walls over a raised foundation of limestone blocks.
 The front façade has three distinct bays set off by pilasters.
 The central bay is slightly recessed with an oriel window jutting from the second story.
 The flanking bays bear slabs inscribed with the building's name and construction date which, like the oriel, are framed with pilasters and topped with a semicircular pediment.
 The central bay contains the main entrance on the ground floor and a dormer on the roof with a triangular pediment.
 The building's side walls have a row of ten windows on both floors, while the rear wall is blank but for an oriel window.

 The building's square plan was an economical design allowing for four classrooms on each floor.
 Moreover, the lack of windows on the front and rear façades intentionally provided three full walls within each classroom for blackboards.